- Author Bio

 What no environmental organization will tell you is that the environmental movement is losing the battle.
 And there’s a good reason they don’t want to tell you that.
-If I worked in such an organization, and my paycheck depended on the numbers, I’m sure as hell not going to tell people we’re losing.
+If I worked in such an organization, and my paycheck depended on the numbers, I’m sure not going to tell people we’re losing.

 But is that the fault of the environmental organizations?
 Or is it the fault of members that don’t want to face reality?
 Here’s a question: Can an environmental organization be more radical than its members?